-Are you thinking about selling your art online but you are not sure how to get started?
-In this post, I am going to share with you what you need to know about selling art online so you can start generating an income from your creations.
+Are you considering selling your art online but unsure how to start?
+In this post, I will share with you what you need to know about selling art online so you can start generating income from your creations.

 What You Need To Know About Selling Art Online